Bicycling and feminism: Gender gap

-Bicycle rallies 21 Century Pakistan
+Bicycle rallies in 21st-century Pakistan

-Being influenced by sexualized patriarchal culture, various levels of seclusion of women from public participation is practiced in Pakistan.
-From sitting in particular manner to not using bikes and bicycles to not going in Public places as much as possible are kind of women centric taboos in Pakistan.
-Since first Aurat March (an International Women's Day March) in 2018 women bicycle rallies in Karachi were started.
-On International Women's Day 2021, around 150 women having various background participated in the bicycle ride.
+Being influenced by sexualized patriarchal culture, various levels of seclusion of women from public participation are practiced in Pakistan.
+Taboos may require women to sit in a particular manner, not ride a bicycle, and limit public contact.
+Since the first Aurat March (an International Women's Day march) in 2018, women's bicycle rallies in Karachi were started.
+On International Women's Day 2021, around 150 women of various backgrounds participated in the bicycle ride.

 Publications

 During the 1890s, many women and some men wrote self-help books in order to help women learn how to ride a bicycle.
 Within these books, they gave tips and personal reflections about the impact of the bicycle on their lives.
 Frances Elizabeth Willard, the national president of the Woman's Christian Temperance Union (WCTU) wrote a book called A Wheel Within A Wheel, in which she discusses the exhilaration and health benefits she received by learning to ride as well as how she used cycling as a compelling social activity to stop men and women from drinking.

 Elizabeth Cady Stanton wrote that the bicycle was a tool which motivated women to gain strength and take on increased roles in society.
 Susan B. Anthony stated in 1896: "Let me tell you what I think of bicycling.
 I think it has done more to emancipate women than anything else in the world.
 I stand and rejoice every time I see a woman ride by on a wheel."

 Beatrice Grimshaw, who went on to a life of travel and adventure, describes a girlhood of Victorian propriety, in which she was: "the Revolting Daughter–as they called them then.
 I bought a bicycle, with difficulty.
 I rode it unchaperoned, mile and miles beyond the limits possible to the soberly trotting horses.
 The world opened before me.
 And as soon as my twenty-first birthday dawned, I went away from home, to see what the world might to give to daughters who revolted."

 Within the experiences of all these women, they indicate a similar experience of the world opening up to them.
 In the literal sense, they could leave the private sphere for the public sphere and in doing so escape the cult of domesticity in which societal norms kept them imprisoned.
 At the same time, they see the potential for new opportunities in which women can take an active role within their community.
 Through these readings, the women begin to see their potential as active and independent members of society.